Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Can others use my Cups instance?
 How does that work?
 ----------------------------------------------------
 Cups does not have multiple accounts support.
-Each person would need their own Embassy.
+Each person would need their own Start9 server.
 We are considering adding multi-account support to Cups, but it's not a priority at the moment.

 How can I fix issues with Sphinx?
 ---------------------------------
 If you are on Android, make sure Orbot is setup correctly, and if it is, try to restart it or your device.
-If you still have issues, *back up your keys,* delete all app data from your phone, uninstall, restart the Sphinx service on your Embassy, then reinstall and import your keys.
+If you still have issues, *back up your keys,* delete all app data from your phone, uninstall, restart the Sphinx service on your Start9 server, then reinstall and import your keys.

 I get an error ("Unlock Wallet Failed") when trying to log in to RTL, what can I do?
 ------------------------------------------------------------------------------------